tiriboy/first-repo/README.md

-An api project to enforce DRF knowledge
+A basic store api built only to enforce DRF knowledfe